Who does the 90-day rule affect?

 Can’t we just slip under the radar?

-Among non-EU nationals like Americans and Australians France has earned itself a reputation as being not too fussy about the exact exit date of people who aren't working or claiming benefits, as long as it's fairly close.
-It's also true that there is likely to be a 'bedding in period' for the new rules.
+In previous years France has earned itself a reputation among non-EU travellers as being not too fussy about the exact exit date of people who aren’t working or claiming benefits, as long as it’s fairly close.

 If you are caught over-staying your allocated 90 days you can end up with an ‘over-stay’ flag on your passport which can make it difficult to enter any other country, not just France, and is likely to make any future attempts at getting visas or residency a lot more difficult.